 The Group determines its leverage according to the leverage ratio benchmark as defined by the Basel Committee in January 2014.
 These rules were transposed into the Commission Delegated Regulation (EU) 2015/62 of 10 October 2014 by way of amended CRR.
-The leverage ratio is in an observation phase in order to set minimum requirements.
+From June 2021, the CRR II package will transform the leverage ratio into a binding minimum requirement which set at 3%.

-At 31 December 2019, sustained by the higher Common Equity Tier 1 capital, and as the Group's activities are not highly leveraged, Rothschild & Co's fully phased-in leverage ratio was 11.9%.
+At 31 December 2020, sustained by the higher Common Equity Tier 1 capital, and as the Group's activities are not highly leveraged, Rothschild & Co's fully phased-in leverage ratio was 12%.
+The Group does not benefit from the exclusion of ECB exposures from its leverage ratio.